-Although efficient inventory management is crucial in today’s supply chains, over 40% of retailers continue to struggle in keeping accurate inventory counts.
-The issue has resulted in over $900 billion lost in a year to surprise out-of-stocks and lost customers.
+Although efficient inventory management is crucial in today’s supply chains, over 40% of retailers continue to struggle to keep accurate inventory counts.
+The issue has resulted in over $900 billion lost in a year to surprise out-of-stock and lost customers.
 To help improve operations, ValuTrack has taken a look into seven prevalent and easy-to-implement best practices that maximize inventory accuracy.

 Thank you for reading our automated inventory management article!

 Warehouse modernization is a strategic process aimed at enhancing the efficiency, productivity, and competitiveness of warehousing operations.
 In today’s rapidly evolving business landscape, where e-commerce, global supply chains, and customer expectations are continually changing, modernizing warehouses has become a necessity.
 Learn more about how ValuTrack simplifies warehouse modernization to give you the agility to realize transformational gains.

 Since opening our doors in 1989, ValuTrack has been providing end-to-end enterprise solutions focused on data capture, asset tracking and visibility, workflow automation, and technology modernization.
 We can give your organization the tools it needs to optimize its supply chain, workforce and business processes.

 Address: 221 East Main Street, Suite 205, Milford, MA 01757 Phone: 866-825-8382 Fax: (508) 533-4923 Email: [email protected]